josephspurrier/gomithriltsapp/README.md

 [![Swagger Validator](https://online.swagger.io/validator?url=https://raw.githubusercontent.com/josephspurrier/gomithriltsapp/master/src/app/ui/static/swagger.json)](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/josephspurrier/gomithriltsapp/master/src/app/ui/static/swagger.json)

-This is a sample notepad application that uses Mithril with TypeScript on the front-end (UI) and Go on the back-end (API).
+This is a sample notepad application that uses Mithril with TypeScript (and HyperScript) on the front-end (UI) and Go on the back-end (API).
+It does also support JSX (.tsx file extension) if you want to use it.
 This project is designed to show good development and CI/CD practices as well as integrations between modern development tools.

 This project uses a [Makefile](Makefile) to centralize frequently used commands.
 The code coverage badge above is only for the back-end API - not the front-end.